smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.3.31 - 2023-04-19

+CHANGES:

+- No longer return sub building type in address lines for CHE and SGP.
+- Prefix ALA postal codes with AX

 ## 3.3.30 - 2023-04-03

 CHANGES: